OSGeo/gdal/doc/source/programs/gdal_raster_reproject.rst

     Note that a number of output formats, including GeoTIFF, do not support different per-band nodata values, but a single one for all bands.

+.. option:: --like, --like <DATASET>

+    Name of GDAL input dataset that serves as a template for default values of options :option:`--size`, :option:`--resolution`
+    :option:`--dst-crs`, :option:`--bbox` and :option:`--dst-nodata`.
+    Note that the pixel values will *not* be copied.

 .. option:: --et, --error-threshold <ERROR-THRESHOLD>

     Error threshold for transformation approximation, expressed as a number of